Modern Slavery Statement

 Our business

-Other corporate policies, which support this commitment include the Group’s Third Party Risk Management Policy, Health and Safety Policy, Whistleblowing Policy, Anti-Bribery and Corruption Policy, Inclusion and Diversity Policy, Recruitment and Selection Policy, and Background Checking Policy and Procedure.
+This is supported by the Vanquis’s Procurement Policy which further underlines the company’s commitment to complying with the requirements of the Modern Slavery Act 2015 and ensuring that procurement decisions take account of other material environmental, social and governance (ESG) considerations.
+Other corporate policies, which support this commitment include the Third Party Risk Management Policy, Health and Safety Policy, Whistleblowing Policy, Anti-Bribery and Corruption Policy, Inclusion and Diversity Policy, Recruitment and Selection Policy, and Background Checking Policy and Procedure.

-The Group has well-established supplier due diligence processes and procedures to manage supply chain-based risks and ensure suppliers comply with the Group’s policy requirements and meet legislative requirements including those that relate to the Modern Slavery Act 2015.
-Across the Group, all new suppliers are assessed for the types of potential risks they pose and are sent questionnaires covering issues such as financial stability, data protection, information security, business continuity, regulatory compliance and corporate responsibility (CR).
+Vanquis has well-established supplier due diligence processes and procedures to manage supply chain-based risks and ensure suppliers comply with the Group’s policy requirements and meet legislative requirements including those that relate to the Modern Slavery Act 2015.
+Across Vanquis, all new suppliers are assessed for the types of potential risks they pose and are sent questionnaires covering issues such as financial stability, data protection, information security, business continuity, regulatory compliance, as well as ESG matters.
 Responses are assessed by subject matter experts.
-The CR questionnaire is sent to all materially important suppliers and includes establishing if the supplier’s turnover exceeds £36m and if so, to attach links to their modern slavery policy.
+An ESG questionnaire is sent to all materially important suppliers and includes establishing if the supplier’s turnover exceeds £36m.
+If suppliers have a turnover of over £36m, they are also required by UK legislation to publish a modern slavery statement on an annual basis, and are required as part of the assessment to provide Vanquis with their current statement..
 If the supplier’s turnover is less than £36m they are asked to outline the processes they have in place to prevent instances of modern slavery and human trafficking arising in their supply chain and their direct operations.
-Throughout the relationships that we have with our suppliers there is ongoing dialogue, together with periodic reputational searches online.
-During 2023, a Business Owners Handbook and two e-learning modules were delivered to colleagues across the Group which, among other things, underlined the Group’s commitment to protecting human rights and minimising the risk of modern slavery or human trafficking of occurring indirectly in the operations of the suppliers that are engaged.
+Throughout the relationships that we have with our suppliers once they have been onboarded, the Vanquis procurement function oversees annual due diligence checks, together with periodic reputational searches online which are undertaken by Vanquis’ compliance team, to ensure supply chain-based risks are managed on an ongoing basis.
+And in the case of the outsource partners that are used by Vanquis, the processes described above are supported by regular field visits.

-The Group continues to be a signatory to the UK Government’s Prompt Payment Code, which requires the business to pay suppliers within 60 days of receiving an invoice, and aim to pay all suppliers within 30 days of receiving an invoice.
+During 2024, two e-learning modules on procurement and third party risk were delivered to colleagues across the Group which underlined the Group’s commitment to protecting human rights and minimising the risk of modern slavery or human trafficking from occurring indirectly in the operations of the suppliers that are engaged.
+Vanquis also continues to be a signatory to the UK Government’s Prompt Payment Code, which requires the business to pay suppliers within 60 days of receiving an invoice, and aim to pay all suppliers within 30 days of receiving an invoice.
+During 2024, Vanquis paid 97% of invoices within 30 days.

 The Group’s future plans